rockNhu/phagesnake/readme.md

 If this part was necessary, set `run_vConTACT` as `True` in `config.yaml` (default was `False`).

  ## 5. Genome statistic protocol
-This protocol part was present as `run_vConTACT` in the DAG plot.
+This protocol part was present as `genome_stat` in the DAG plot.

 - Only python was used to statistic GC%, scaffold number, length, and ORFs number.